Liad308/media-data-pipeline-project/README.md

 # Media Data Analytics Pipeline

 A distributed data analysis pipeline for understanding TV viewing behavior based on demographic clustering.
-Built using PySpark, MLlib, and Kafka as part of a Technion data engineering course project.
+Built using PySpark, MLlib, and Kafka as part of a Distributed Databases Management course project at the Technion.

 ## 🔍 Project Overview